TheDataDean/google-data-analytics-professional-capstone/README.md

 # Google Data Analytics Professional Capstone Project: Cyclistic
-This is my first unguided data project and is designed as a culmination of Google's Data Analytics Professional Certificate on Coursera, and to help me start to build a portfolio and showcase what I have learned.
+This is my first unguided data project (as well as the first time I have used Github!) and is designed as a culmination of Google's Data Analytics Professional Certificate on Coursera, and to help me start to build a portfolio and showcase what I have learned.
 In addition to documenting the case study itself I will be including information about my workflow, what issues I encountered and what I learned.

 ## Background